Land mine: Access denial

-The most prominent ecological issue associated with landmines (or fear of them) is denial of access to vital resources (where "access" refers to the ability to use resources, in contrast to "property", the right to use them).
-The presence and fear of presence of even a single landmine can discourage access for agriculture, water supplies and possibly conservation measures.
+The most prominent ecological issue associated with land mines (or fear of them) is denial of access to vital resources (where "access" refers to the ability to use resources, in contrast to "property", the right to use them).
+The presence and fear of presence of even a single land mine can discourage access for agriculture, water supplies and possibly conservation measures.
 Reconstruction and development of important structures such as schools and hospitals are likely to be delayed, and populations may shift to urban areas, increasing overcrowding and the risk of spreading diseases.

 Access denial can have positive effects on the environment.
 When a mined area becomes a "no-man's land", plants and vegetation have a chance to grow and recover.
-For example, formerly arable lands in Nicaragua returned to forests and remained undisturbed after the establishment of landmines.
+For example, formerly arable lands in Nicaragua returned to forests and remained undisturbed after the establishment of land mines.
 Similarly, the penguins of the Falkland Islands have benefited because they are not heavy enough to trigger the mines present.
 However, these benefits can only last as long as animals, tree limbs, etc. do not detonate the mines.
 In addition, long idle periods could "potentially end up creating or exacerbating loss of productivity", particularly within land of low quality.

 Loss of biodiversity

-Landmines can threaten biodiversity by wiping out vegetation and wildlife during explosions or demining.
+Land mines can threaten biodiversity by wiping out vegetation and wildlife during explosions or demining.
 This extra burden can push threatened and endangered species to extinction.
 They have also been used by poachers to target endangered species.
-Displace people refugees hunt animals for food and destroy habitat by making shelters.
+Displaced refugees hunt animals for food and destroy habitat by making shelters.

 Shrapnel, or abrasions of bark or roots caused by detonated mines, can cause the slow death of trees and provide entry sites for wood-rotting fungi.
-When landmines make land unavailable for farming, residents resort to the forests to meet all of their survival needs.
+When land mines make land unavailable for farming, residents resort to the forests to meet all of their survival needs.
 This exploitation furthers the loss of biodiversity.